 Australian HDR Employees Make Impact with Six Community Grants

-Six community grants funded by the HDR Australia Fund will make a difference in the communities and neighbourhoods of HDR’s Australian employees.
-Funded by employee donations on the company’s annual Day of Giving earlier this year, the collective grants total AU$18,000.
+Six community grants funded by the HDR Australia Fund will make a difference in the communities of HDR’s Australian employees.
+Funded by employee donations on the company’s annual Day of Giving, the collective grants total AU$18,000.

-The grants include donations to local food banks across Sydney, Melbourne and Brisbane and, for the first time, three employee-sponsored grants that are supporting causes of personal significance to a number of staff.
+The awards include three grants to local food banks across Sydney, Melbourne and Brisbane.
+For the first time, three additional employee-sponsored grants support causes of personal significance to employees in Australia.

-The first employee-sponsored grant has been awarded to the Head and Neck Cancer Clinics at the HDR-designed Chris O’Brien Lifehouse Hospital, which opened in 2013 and won five World Architecture Festival Awards.
+The first employee-sponsored grant contributes to the Head and Neck Cancer Clinics at the HDR-designed Chris O’Brien Lifehouse Hospital, which opened in 2013 and won five World Architecture Festival Awards.

-Shayne Blazley, HDR director of building engineering services in Australia, also sponsored a grant.
-His chosen charity, RUN DIPG, is dedicated to improving outcomes for patients, families and communities impacted by diffuse intrinsic pontine glioma (DIPG), a fatal form of childhood cancer.
+Shayne Blazley, HDR director of building engineering services in Australia, sponsored a grant to RUN DIPG, a charity dedicated to improving outcomes for patients, families and communities impacted by diffuse intrinsic pontine glioma, a fatal form of childhood cancer.

-“My grant is dedicated to the daughter of an old school friend who was diagnosed with childhood DPIG in November 2020 when she was six years old,” Blazley said.
+“My grant is dedicated to the daughter of an old school friend who was diagnosed with childhood DPIG in November 2020 when she was 6 years old,” Blazley said.

-The third grant received sponsorship from HDR graduate structural engineer Katherine Riano, who is an active member of Kitty Rescue Squad and hopes to reduce the overpopulation of stray cats in Melbourne.
+A third grant was sponsored by HDR graduate structural engineer Katherine Riano, who is an active member of Kitty Rescue Squad and hopes to reduce the overpopulation of stray cats in Melbourne.

-“This organisation was created by a Latin American woman, and I’m proud to see my Latin American community supporting causes that help to create a better world,” Riano said.
+“This organization was created by a Latin American woman, and I’m proud to see my Latin American community supporting causes that help to create a better world,” Riano said.

 Similar to the U.S.-based HDR Foundation, the HDR Australia Fund awards grants to charities that support education, healthy communities and the environment, mirroring the professional expertise of HDR employees.